Also known as:

 Symptoms and treatments for children

-Bronchiolitis is like bronchitis.
-Both can be caused by a virus.
-Both affect the airways in the lungs, but bronchitis affects the larger airways (the bronchi).
-Bronchiolitis affects the smaller airways (bronchioles).
-Bronchitis usually affects older children and adults, while bronchiolitis is more common in younger children.
+Bronchiolitis is similar to bronchitis but affects babies and very young kids.
+Both can be caused by a virus and both affect the airways in the lungs.
+But bronchitis affects the larger airways (the bronchi), while bronchiolitis affects the smaller airways (bronchioles).

 Babies with bronchiolitis may have the following symptoms: